Pet Sematary Two: Reception

-Rotten Tomatoes, a review aggregator, reports that 22% of 23 critics gave the film a positive review and the average rating was 3.70/10.
-The site's consensus reads, "Not realizing that it had no unfinished business, Pet Sematary rises from the grave once more to beat an undead corpse."
+Rotten Tomatoes, a review aggregator, reports that 21% of 24 critics gave the film a positive review and the average rating is 3.70/10.
+The site's consensus reads: "Not realizing that it had no unfinished business, Pet Sematary rises from the grave once more to beat an undead corpse."
 On Metacritic, the film has a weighted average score of 35 out of 100 based on 11 critics, indicating "generally unfavorable reviews".

 Stephen Holden of The New York Times wrote that the film "is much better at special effects than at creating characters or telling a coherent story".
 Kevin Thomas of the Los Angeles Times wrote, "Not nearly as scary as the 1989 original, it nonetheless expresses and attempts to resolve in bold mythological terms the anxieties of being 13."
 Variety wrote, "Pet Sematary Two is about 50% better than its predecessor, which is to say it's not very good at all."
 Richard Harrington of The Washington Post likened it to "an elongated Tales from the Crypt" episode and criticized the script as a rehash of the original.
 Jay Carr of The Boston Globe called it "better entertainment than the first Pet Sematary" but more of a remake than a sequel.
 Patrick Naugle of DVD Verdict wrote, "Everything about Pet Sematary Two stinks like the dead."